ELSA (Electrochemical Surface and Interface Analysis Cluster)

 Vacuum Suitcase

-ELSA will be equipped with a vacuum suitcase (≤ 10-10 mbar) to integrate the system with other CEST facilities.
+ELSA is equipped with a vacuum suitcase (≤ 10-10 mbar) to integrate the system with other CEST facilities (LEIS cluster).
 Therefore, we can transfer the sample from ELSA lab to CEST without exposing the surface to air.
+Additionally, we have a small vacuum vessel from PHI electronics to transfer samples from SXPS to AES.
+This vessel also facilitates sample transfer from a glovebox under inert gas atmosphere.

 PHI 5000 Versa Probe III, ELSA Lab, TU Wien